 Exams: There will be a midterm exam and a comprehensive final exam.
 Each will be worth 25% of your grade.
-The midterm will be around the week of March 18 (the week before spring break).
+The midterm will be around the week of October 14 (the week of mid-semester day).
 It will consist of an in-class portion worth 5% (probably on Wednesday) and a take-home portion worth 20% (probably given the Friday before and due that Friday).
-The in-class portion will not include proofs; instead, it will be on definitions and some true/false and fill-in type questions.
+The in-class portion will not include major proofs; instead, it will be on definitions and some true/false and fill-in type questions and perhaps a simple proof or two.
 The take-home portion will have theorems to prove that you have not seen before, possibly including definitions you have not encountered before.
 I will give you the exam in a sealed envelope.
-You will have 60 hours to work the exam (including $IAT_EX$ ing the results) once you open the envelope, so you can choose the best two and a half days you have to work on it.
+You will have 60 hours to work the exam (including LATEXing the results) once you open the envelope, so you can choose the best two and a half days you have to work on it.
 You may not discuss the exam with anyone except me.
 You are on your honor to end the exam after 60 hours.
 The final exam will have the same structure.

-The final will be due Monday, May 6 at 5pm.
+The final will be due Tuesday, December 10 at 11am.